MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -DateRevisedMax

-Specifies the latest date that a software update was revised.
+Specify the latest date that a software update was revised.

 ```yaml
 Type: DateTime